 A few cases of ovarian torsion, when an ovary has twisted over its own stem, occur every year.

-Among the reported complications from fresh IVF-treatments initiated in 2020, there were 37 cases of OHSS where hospitalization was required, 10 cases of bleeding and 7 cases of infection.
+Among the reported complications from fresh IVF-treatments initiated in 2021, there were 34 cases of OHSS where hospitalization was required, 5 cases of bleeding and 11 cases of infection.

-Reporting about complications has improved considerably compared to last year and is now almost complete.
+Reporting about complications has improved considerably.